WilliamFriis1/EngineDev/README.md

 # EngineDevelopment
 ## Sideproject aimed to improve my understanding Vulkan and game engine architechture.

 I'm a Game Dev bachelor graduate looking to deepen my understanding of game engine architecture through the creation of my own engine.
+The development speed of this project will be slow, as the major goal of this project is not a finished product, rather making sure that I gain understanding of the subject.

 ### Dependecies
 - CMake 4.3.3